BashMo1/BashirMohamed_PhD/README.txt

-The code in this repository is a compilation of different programs used in the processing, mapping, analysis and visualization of ALICE-tRNA-seq data sets.
+The code in this repository is a compilation of different programs used in the processing, mapping, analysis and visualization of ALICE-tRNA-seq and mRNA-seq data sets used in my PhD.
 ALICE-tRNA-seq is a high-throuput RNA sequencing methodology I developed during my PhD that allows us to decipher the relative changes in tRNA expression at the gene level, in varying cellular and disease conditions.
+The mRNA-seq analysis is done to calculate the relative synonymous codon usage of translating genes.

 tRNAs are small adapter RNA molecules used by the cell to decode the mRNA, bringing amino acids to the ribosomes, aiding in protein synthesis.
 Molecular and cancer biologists have long tried to decipher the role of the tRNAs in protein synthesis, and how the tRNA pool may change according to differing cellular states, and how they may affect protein synthesis in disease state.